On Posterior Consistency of Tail Index for Bayesian Kernel Mixture Models: Tail Index of Location-Scale Mixture Models

 An important implication of Theorem \ref{dpcounter} is that the bounds in (i) and (ii) are not far from each other.
 As a result, not many distributions have been left out by (i) and (ii).
-Basically, only those measures $G_0(x)$ that decay at a similar rate to $1/\log x$ are not covered by them.
-In fact, the only combination that is not covered by Theorem \ref{dpcounter} is the case where both $G_{0,\mu}$ and $G_{0,\sigma}$ decay at rates similar to $1/\log x$.
-When this happens, the tail index of $F(x)$ drawn from Model \eqref{model2} can vary in an interval, possibly $(0,+\infty)$.
-Hence, almost all DP mixture models currently used in practice are inconsistent for the tail index.
+Basically, only those base measures that decay at a similar rate to $1/\log x$ are not covered by the conditions (i) and (ii).
+As a result, the only combination that is not covered by Theorem \ref{dpcounter} is the case where both $G_{0,\mu}$ and $G_{0,\sigma}$ decay at rates similar to $1/\log x$.
+When this happens, the tail index of $F$ drawn from Model \eqref{model2} can possibly vary in $[0,+\infty]$.
+In this case, whether the posterior consistency of tail index holds or not remains unknown.